-We believe that the exceptional neuropsychological strengths of individuals on the autism spectrum afford exceptional opportunities to contribute to society, and an accurate understanding of the underlying causes of your child’s challenges is critical to appropriately meeting his or her developmental needs.
-Our autism clinic has renowned experts in the assessment and diagnosis of individuals on the autism spectrum.
-Having evaluated hundreds of children, adolescents, and adults in both clinical and research settings, we possess a depth of experience and understanding of autism that is truly exceptional.
-We work collaboratively at CAAT, and so when you are working with one of us, you have the experience and expertise of our whole team.
-Dr. Black and Dr. Penna have obtained clinical and research reliability in the administration of the Autism Diagnostic Interview – Revised (ADI-R) and the Autism Diagnostic Interview (ADOS), gold-standard instruments used in the diagnosis of autism spectrum disorders.
+CAAT neuropsychologists have evaluated hundreds of children, adolescents, and adults in clinical and research settings – we have extensive experience with and understanding of autism.
+We work collaboratively: working with one of our clinicians grants access to the full breadth of our experience and knowledge from our whole team.
+Dr. Black has obtained clinical and research reliability in the administration of the Autism Diagnostic Interview – Revised (ADI-R) and the Autism Diagnostic Interview (ADOS), gold-standard instruments used in the diagnosis of autism spectrum disorders.

-In our experience, it is rare to find a student with a social disorder who does not have difficulty with academic learning and/or school performance.
-In fact, recent research has suggested that the prevalence of learning disabilities among individuals with an autism spectrum disorder and average range intellectual functioning may be as high as 67% (Mayes and Calhoun, 2006).
-At a minimum, children and teens on the spectrum are likely to have trouble distinguishing main ideas from supporting detail in their reading material, understanding the social logic of fiction, and interpreting the language in textbooks or literature in a non-literal manner (e.g., drawing logical inferences or interpreting idioms, proverbs, metaphors, or ambiguously worded statements).
-Also, almost all students with social disorders struggle with the organizational aspects of written composition and find it hard to write in a way that a reader will easily understand.
+In our experience, it is rare to find a student with a social disorder who does not have difficulty with academic learning and/or performance.
+At a minimum, children and teens on the autism spectrum are likely to have trouble distinguishing main ideas from supporting details in their reading material, understanding the social logic of fiction, and interpreting the language in textbooks or literature in a non-literal manner (e.g., drawing inferences, interpreting idioms and metaphors, or ambiguously worded statements).
+Almost all students with social disorders struggle with the organizational aspects of written composition and find it hard to write ideas in a way that a reader will easily understand.

-We are highly committed to identifying and determining effective ways of treating learning disorders, as we have found that trouble with school learning and work production (particularly when it goes unidentified and/or untreated) often creates as much stress, frustration, and discouragement for students on the spectrum as their social difficulties do.
-One of the major goals of our evaluations is therefore to identify any existing learning disabilities and to help students with social disorders gain the services they need to address them.
+We are committed to determining effective ways for individuals to address learning disorders.
+We know that difficulty with academic learning and work production (particularly if unidentified and untreated) often creates as much stress, frustration, and discouragement for students on the spectrum as their social difficulties do.
+One major goal of our evaluation services and individual assessments is to identify any existing learning disabilities and help students with social disorders gain the services they need to address them.

-Our diagnostic evaluations are specifically tailored to address questions regarding social challenges and possible social disorder/autism spectrum disorder diagnoses.
+A diagnosis of autism spectrum or related disorder can feel overwhelming or even frightening.
+Our diagnostic evaluations are specifically tailored to address the questions clients and their families have regarding social challenges and possible social disorder/autism spectrum disorder diagnoses.

-Our team is highly qualified and experienced in the assessment and treatment of autism spectrum disorders.
-We understand that the entire family system is impacted by an autism spectrum and related disorders diagnosis, which is why we provide specialized services not only to the individual diagnosed with autism but also the family as a whole.
+Our team at CAAT is highly qualified and experienced in the assessment and treatment of individuals diagnosed with autism spectrum disorder.
+We understand the entire family system is impacted by an autism spectrum and related disorders diagnosis, which is why we provide specialized services not only for the individual on the autism spectrum, but also the family as a whole.

-Please click HERE to find out more about our treatment options for individuals with social challenges or on the autism spectrum.
+Learn about our treatment options for individuals and the family members of individuals with social challenges or autism spectrum disorder.